pluskal-lab/PiperFIM/README.md

 ## Usage
 ### LC-MS data analysis
 Feature detection with mzmine can be reproduced using the provided batch file (`mzmine_featdetect.mzbatch` in the `scripts` folder) as described in [Heuckeroth et al. 2024](https://www.nature.com/articles/s41596-024-00996-y).
-Feature-based molecular networking (FBMN) on the GNPS2 platform and _in silico_ chemical structure and compound class predictions with the SIRIUS software can be reproduced as described in the [original publication](bioRchive_DOI).
+Feature-based molecular networking (FBMN) on the GNPS2 platform and _in silico_ chemical structure and compound class predictions with the SIRIUS software can be reproduced as described in the [original publication]([bioRchive_DOI](https://doi.org/10.1101/2024.12.10.627739)).

 The `01_lcms_dataprep.py` integrates output files from these software tools to facilitate downstream data analysis: